Willi Castro Player Props: Twins vs. Giants

 Giants Pitching Rankings

-- The Giants have the 16th-ranked team ERA across all league pitching staffs (4.32).
+- The Giants have a 4.30 team ERA that ranks 18th among all MLB pitching staffs.

-- The Giants rank 16th in baseball in home runs allowed (56 total, 1.2 per game).
+- The Giants rank 17th in baseball in home runs given up (58 total, 1.2 per game).

-- Cobb makes the start for the Giants, his 10th of the season.
-He is 3-1 with a 1.94 ERA and 44 strikeouts through 51 2/3 innings pitched.
+- DeSclafani gets the start for the Giants, his 10th of the season.
+He is 3-3 with a 3.09 ERA and 41 strikeouts in 55 1/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Philadelphia Phillies, when he threw 3 1/3 innings, allowing two earned runs while giving up five hits.
+- In his most recent appearance on Saturday against the Miami Marlins, the right-hander went 5 1/3 innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.